Asparagus Scrambled Eggs Chirashi Sushi - simple and tasty scattered sushi with seasonal asparagus, mushrooms,…

 - Place baking tray with asparagus in the oven and broil for about 3 minutes.

 - Remove baking tray from oven and flip the asparagus.
 Return to oven and broil until prosciutto is crisp, about 3 minutes more.

 - Serve immediately.

 Fortunately, asparagus are available almost year round with the peak in April.
-I actually made these Broiled Prosciutto Wrapped Asparagus for our New Year’s celebration but they would also be lovely for you and your sweetheart on Valentine’s Day.
+I recently made these as a garnish for our Thanksgiving Roast Turkey but they would also be lovely as an item on a charcuterie board.
+Charcuterie boards are all the rage these days.
 Do give it a try!